-The optional eliminator filter (C2) consists of a single electrolytic capacitor with two (2) wires connected directly to the Power Board (A2).
+The eliminator filter (C2) consists of a single electrolytic capacitor, with two (2) wires connected directly to the Power Board (A2).

-- Shut down and lock out all power to ATevo. - · Remove safety shield and check with a voltmeter. - Locate the 'blue can' capacitor (C2), at the bottom-left of ATevo, secured to the galvanized base with two (2) nylon zip ties.
+- See also Service Instruction (JD5078-02). - Locate the 'blue can' capacitor (C2) at back-left of ATevo: - Style-5054: secured to bottom base with two (2) nylon zip ties - Style-5070: mounted to top base with a clamping bracket

-Removal of Existing Capacitor:
+Removal of Existing Capacitor (C2x) Assembly:

-- Cut the plastic ties and disconnect wires from the Power Board (A2). - Remove the wired capacitor.
-Replacement capacitor (C2) is supplied with new wires and pre-crimped terminals. - The pos(+) and neg(-) wires have different terminals to eliminate the possibility of connecting in reverse polarity.
+- Clip nylon zip tie, or loosen screw on clamping bracket. - Disconnect wires (attached to C2 eliminator capacitor) from Power Board (A2).
+Replacement C2 capacitor assembly will have new wires with pre-crimped terminals. - Remove existing wired eliminator capacitor.

+The pos(+) and neg(-) wires have different terminals to eliminate the possibility of connecting in reverse polarity.

-Installation of Replacement Capacitor Assembly:
+Installation of NEW C2 Capacitor Assembly:

-- Connect wires of new capacitor assembly (C2) to Power Board. - Mount replacement cap to ATevo base with provided wire ties. - Replace safety shield, and close front panel door. - Restart ATevo.
+- Connect wires of new C2 capacitor assembly to Power Board. - Secure new (replacement) C2 capacitor to ATevo base in same location and manner as one removed above. - Replace safety shield, and close front panel door. - Restart ATevo.